Air Flow Issues with Exhaust and Intake Ports

 I turned on the central unit in the garage with all the inlets inside the house closed (don't ask me why).
 It was on for maybe 15 seconds.
 Throughout the day I heard some small noises throughout my house until I heard a large boom (it shook the front door in its frame).
 I didn't put it together that maybe I had made a vacuum in the pipes by turning on the central unit until now.
 Did I damage the pvc tubes in the wall?

 Yes, vacuum pressure was created in the sealed system.
 It is hard to know what happened but continue to use the vacuum as normal and see if there is less suction or any symptoms.
-Let us know what you find.
-Next time please let air into the system before turning it on.
-Usually it can handle the pressure but why take the chance.
+In the future, please let air into the system before turning it on.

 Rare Vibrating Noise